 Essential criteria

-7. Experienced Instructor meeting the regulations for maintaining competence and qualification
+7. Experienced RCUK ALS Instructor, meeting the RCUK regulations for maintaining competence and qualification.

 Desirable criteria

-11. Experience of teaching other clinical courses from other awarding bodies
+11. Experience of teaching other courses and programmes of learning from other awarding organisations.

 You are required to hold a full UK manual driving licence with 1 year driving experience (a maximum of 3 penalty points for minor motoring offences will be considered).